jonaro00/AutoTrader/README.md

 This time, the IP address along with the status 'authenticated' should be in the list.

 ### Upload configuration for AutoTrader to phone

+*NOTE: This only needs to be done once per device used!*

 In order to know where to tap on the screen, AutoTrader reads a config file `AutoTraderConfig.json` from your phone.
 This section covers how to create and upload that file.